GentikSolm/how-to-docker/README.md

 # How To Docker

 This is a template / reference repo for adding docker to projects.
-I made this for a presentation to my university's Senior Seminar class, where students are building some really cool, semester long projects.
+I made this for a presentation for my university's Senior Seminar class, where students are building some really cool, semester long projects.

 ## Presentation